sumedhshah94/w266_project_topmusichits/README.md

 # w266_project_topmusichits

-The final project for MIDS w266.
-In this project, we will analyze various songs' lyrics and their music metadata from the 2000s to now and predict whether the song will be a top hit on the Billboard Weekly Hot 100 charts.
+The final project for Berkeley MIDS class w266.
+In this project, we utilized a Spotify dataset and analyzed various songs' lyrics and their music metadata from the 2000s to now and predicted whether the song would be a top hit on the Billboard Weekly Hot 100 charts.

 # Project Organization